4-Axes Taig Micro Mill Computer Numerical Control (CNC)

 inside of the electronics.

 Everything is running at cool temperatures.
-Have since installed a green LED for
+Installed a green LED for

 the breakout box power.